AnthonyCxx/Notes-and-Writeups/C#/DataTypes/Arrays.md

 //Declare an array with the given elements int[] exampleArray = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10};
 ```
-> Note: Arrays are dynamic in C# unless a size limit is set. <br />

 ## Accessing Array Elements
 ```C#